brainflow-dev/brainflow/docs/DataFormatDesc.rst

 **Return 2d double array [num_channels x num_data_points], rows of this array represent different channels like  EEG channels, EMG channels, Accel channels, Timesteps and so on, while columns in this array represent actual packages from a board.**

 Exact format for this array is board specific.
-To keep the API uniform. we have methods like:
+To keep the API uniform, we have methods like:

 .. code-block:: python